Interaction of Monetary and Fiscal Pol ...

 Credit cycles describe the changing availability and pricing of credit.
 They describe the growth in the private sector credit, i.e., its availability and usage of loans.

 Credit cycles are tied to the real economy.
 When the economy is strong, lenders are eager to offer credit with good terms.
-However, in a weak economy, lenders are less willing to provide credit and make the terms unfavorable.
-This can lead to a drop in asset value, more economic problems, and increased defaults.
+However, in a weak economy, lenders are less willing to provide credit, and they make credit terms unfavorable; This can lead to a drop in asset value, more economic problems, and increased defaults.

-Loose private sector credit is considered to have contributed to a number of financial crises, such as the 2008-2009 global financial crises.
+Loose private sector credit is considered to have contributed to a number of financial crises, including the 2008-2009 global financial crises.

 Business cycles can be amplified because of changes in access to external financing.
 Consequently, there are linkages between business and credit cycles.
 Recessions accompanied by financial disruption tend to be longer and deeper, while recoveries combined with rapid credit growth tend to be stronger.